 The timekeeper's role is to time each speaker.
-Students have 3.00 minutes each to speak.
+Students have 3 minutes each to speak.
 The timekeeper must use a stop watch or their phone to track each speech.
+During online debates each school should have their own timekeeper.
+The timekeeper should record their own schools time penalties, not the opposition.

-At the back of this handbook you will find the sheet that the timekeeper needs to fill in.
-Time keepers must also note if students go over time and the penalty they incur.
+At the back of this handbook you will find the timekeeper's sheet.
+Timekeepers should note if students go over time and the penalty they incur.
 Time keepers must give the sheet to the adjudicators at the end of the debate before they retire to calculate scores.

-- If students go over 3.00 they are deducted 1 mark - If students go over 4.00 they are deducted 2 marks - If students go over 5.00 they are deducted 3 marks
+- If students go over 3 minutes they are deducted 1 mark - If students go over 4 minutes they are deducted 2 marks - If students go over 5 minutes they are deducted 3 marks